RayRuizhiLiao/resnet_chestxray/README.md

 ## Split data
 We use the regex labels for the image model training while holding out images/labels that come from the subjects in the test dataset.
 We use the consensus image labels as our test set.
 All the metadata information are under `mimic_cxr_edema/`.

-Run `python split_data.py` to generate training and test metadata files.
+Run `python split_data.py` to generate training and test metadata files ([data/training.csv](https://github.com/RayRuizhiLiao/resnet_chestxray/blob/main/data/training.csv) and [data/test.csv](https://github.com/RayRuizhiLiao/resnet_chestxray/blob/main/data/test.csv)).

 ## Train the model
-Run `python train.py` to train the chest x-ray image model.
+Run `python train.py` to train the resnet model.

 ## Docker image